chenhaotian/Truth-Finding/README.md

 | ------------- |:-------------:| -----:|
 | Person B      | Has a tank paring in the garage | Website A |

 In a typical truth finding scenarios, there may be multiple information providers providing claims about multiple entities having some kind of attributes, and there may exist conflicts between these claims.
-The model here is to help find the hidden truth in all three types of scenarios, meanwhile calculate the credibilities of the information sources.
+The model here is to help find the hidden truth, meanwhile calculate the credibilities of the information sources.

-Generally there are three types of truth finding problems, here list their definition by examples:
+Generally there are three types of truth finding scenarios, here list their definitions by examples:
 + example1: `Some sources claiming that a group of people's gender are either male or not male` , here all soures' claimings are about the same set of attributes {"male", "mot male"}, that means **attribute labels are sharing among entities,** and each person can not have "male" and "not male" attributes at the same time, that means **each entity can only have one true attribute.**
 + example2: `Some sources claiming the one most favourite thing of a group of people` , here the attributes are not fixed, it can be anything, so **attribute labels are not sharing among entities,** meanwhile each person has only one most favourite thing, so **each entity can only have one true attribute.**
 + example3: `Some sources claiming the cast of some of movies` , cast can be any combination of any person's name, the size of the attribute set an unlimited, so **attribute labels are not sharing among entities,** while each movie can have multiple actors and actresses, so **each entity can have multiple attributes.**  (ref[2](https://arxiv.org/pdf/1203.0058.pdf) )